doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 to manage this mess,
 however let me crush your expectations fast.
 There is not a single database out there (supported by Doctrine 2) that supports timezones correctly.
 Correctly here means that you can cover all the use-cases that can come up with timezones.
-If you don't believe me you should read up on `Storing DateTime in Databases <http://derickrethans.nl/storing-date-time-in-database.html>`_.
+If you don't believe me you should read up on `Storing DateTimeInterface in Databases <http://derickrethans.nl/storing-date-time-in-database.html>`_.

 The problem is simple.
 Not a single database vendor saves the timezone, only the differences to UTC.
 However with frequent daylight saving and political timezone changes you can have a UTC offset that moves in different offset directions depending on the real location.

 The solution for this dilemma is simple.
-Don't use timezones with DateTime and Doctrine 2.
+Don't use timezones with DateTimeInterface and Doctrine 2.
 However there is a workaround that even allows correct date-time handling with timezones:

-1. Always convert any DateTime instance to UTC.
+1. Always convert any DateTimeInterface instance to UTC.
 2. Only set Timezones for displaying purposes
 3. Save the Timezone in the Entity for persistence.